ajhami/quick_quiz/README.md

  * Main page of the application.
 User interacts with three main displays from the homepage including, game description, question prompts, and score submission at the end.

 highscores.html
- * Page displaying locally stored data of prior user initials and scores. (feature currently disabled.
-Storage of the initials and high score can be viewed through application storage on web inspection).
+ * Page displaying locally stored data of prior user initials and scores.

 style.css
  * contains styling properties specifically to this project.
 Contains property to make page layouts to appear and disappear when appropriate.